Winnti – BioGenix Solutions

 Discussion Prompts

-• “11 sessions, all NTLM, no interactive logon preceding any of them.
+• “Multiple sessions, all NTLM, no interactive logon preceding any of them.
 What does the absence of an interactive logon tell you about how these credentials were used?”

 • “Which Azure R&D resources were within reach of svc-rdbridge-admin – and does that scope match your current exfiltration estimate?”

-• COLLBRIDGE-EXCL-003 was created during merger integration and never reviewed.
+• COLLBRIDGE-EXCL-003 was created during post-merger consolidation and never reviewed.
 What governance process should have caught this?”

 Surface Katrine’s involvement (optional pressure):